lyazj/numphy-01/README.md

+# Homework 1 of Numerical Physics, Fall 2022

 To build and test this project, you need a UNIX-like system with GNU Make toolchain.

 To generate all executables, type: